Free Random Projection for In-Context Reinforcement Learning: Experiments

 \subsection{Impact of Word Length}

-\cref{fig:meta-envs-length} reveals a consistent pattern: in every case where \(\ell > 1\), we observe higher performance than in the standard case of \(\ell = 1\).
-Furthermore, all such cases show a decrease in the training MMER, indicating that the standard approach uses simpler data augmentation, which highlights the relative advantage of FRP.
-Increasing the word length \(\ell\) in FRP is expected to amplify the hierarchical structure in the random projections and thereby, potentially in a non-monotonic manner, improve generalization.

 \cref{tab:optimal_depth} shows the optimal word length \(\ell^*\) in $\{1,2,4,8\}$ for each environment--architecture combination, determined by maximizing the test MMER.
-The optimal lengths vary across environments; in particular, \(\ell^* \geq 4\) in Stateless Cartpole, Higher Lower, and Mine Sweeper for both GRU and S5.
+The optimal lengths vary across environments; in particular, \(\ell^* \geq 4\) in Stateless Cartpole, Higher Lower, and Minesweeper for both GRU and S5.
 This observation indicates that the benefit of strengthening the hierarchical bias depends on the specific environment.
+Representative length-sweep curves are provided in \cref{ssec:impact-of-length}.